komiwalnut/poketwo-pokedex/README.md

 - Monitors Pokétwo's "A wild pokémon has appeared!" messages
 - Uses Google Gemini AI to identify the Pokémon from the image
-- Sends a DM to a specified user with the Pokémon name and catch command
+- Sends a rich embedded DM to subscribed users with:
+  - Pokémon name and image
+  - Direct link to the message for quick navigation
+  - Server information to know where the Pokémon spawned
+  - Formatted catch command for easy copying
-- Allows users to subscribe/unsubscribe to notifications via slash commands
+- Server-specific subscriptions allowing users to choose which servers to receive notifications from
+- Color-coded notifications based on Pokémon types
+- Persistent storage using JSON files (subscriptions won't be lost on restart)
+- Automatic log rotation to manage disk space

 ## Setup